odota/core/_posts/parsedumps.md

 Happy holidays, everyone :)

-Update 2016-03-17: [@felipehoffa](https://twitter.com/felipehoffa) loaded the 3.5 million matches dump into Google BigQuery.
+*Update 2016-03-17*: [@felipehoffa](https://twitter.com/felipehoffa) loaded the 3.5 million matches dump into Google BigQuery.
 Learn more about [querying YASP on BigQuery](https://github.com/yasp-dota/yasp/issues/924) on our github.